R-Morgan/NGramCrackers/README.md

 - The software was non-Free, and thus not easily extendedable or patchable

 ### Free/Libre software and Applied Linguistics
 Unfortunately, many of the most well-known programmes in my AppLing circles are proprietary.
 This is to say that the copyright holders have likely not published the source code -- or if they have, without the freedom to modify and distribute the source code.
 Corpus linguists should not be bound to proprietary software because the best tools available are not cross-platform.

 These researchers need high-quality, [Free](https://www.gnu.org/philosophy/free-sw.html) software analytic tools because this blackbox approach to research is not adequate.
 These tools must capable of handling corpora of millions--or billions!--of words that are spread over many documents.
 Current concordance software also seems to lack the capacity for automated metadata analysis.

 In Applied Linguistics, though, there is much we can't be sure about in the common software for corpus-based analytics.
-For instance, MonoconcPro's language of implementation is not readily acertained, much less the source code.
+For instance, MonoconcPro's language of implementation is not readily ascertained, much less the source code.
 Similarly, AntConc, which is provided gratis and written in Perl (as far as I know), does not ship with the source!
 If this has changed, I'd love to know.

 As a Free software user, programmer, and advocate, this frustrated me to no end because the programmes simply did not do all of what I wished, and there was no way to fix them to provide that functionality to myself and others.

 It is also bit disturbing when academics, especially those with tenure, release proprietary software without source code.
 Although there is nothing statutorily